esamattis/slimux/README.md

 ## Options

+- `g:slimux_tmux_path = /path/to/your/tmux` sets the path to the
+  preferred tmux binary, if not specified, defaults to getting tmux command from path using `system('command -v tmux')`.

 - `g:slimux_select_from_current_window = 1` select panes only from current
   window.
 Defaults to `0` to select panes from all tmux panes.